It looked like someone glued it before, but not very well.

 Next, the pieces were glued back together and sanded flush.

-The repaired bottom board was re-installed, touched up, and polished to match the rest of the case.
+The reconstructed board was set back in place, touched up, and polished to match the rest of the case.

 The old corner blocks were also glued back in place, and the interior was cleaned and touched up.